fastly/expressly/README.md

 [Check out the docs](https://flight-path.edgecompute.app/)

-Create a router object with `const router = new Router();`, this is the main object of FlightPath which all routes and middleware will be added to.
+Create a router object with `const router = new Router();`, this is the main object of Expressly which all routes and middleware will be added to.

 Once all routes and middleware are added, you need to call `router.listen();` to bind the router to the `fetch` event which is called on each request.